SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 #### Signing the DLL
 -	Adding Digital Signature to plugin:
     - Open the developer command prompt for Visual Studio in administrative mode.
-    - PluginCertificateHash_NameOfThePlugine the directory to the folder where plugin is located.
+    - Change the directory to the folder where plugin is located.
-    - Create a new certificate by following these steps ( *NOTE: Once the first two steps are performed, never repeat them*)
+    - Create a new certificate by following these steps ( *NOTE: Once the first two steps are performed to crate the certificate, never repeat them*)
          - makecert -n "CN=UniteDeveloper" -r -pe -ss TestDeveloper UniteCertificate.cer
          - certmgr -add UniteCertificate.cer -s -r localmachine root
          - signtool sign /a /s TestDeveloper AttendeeAnalyticsPlugin.dll

-         **Note**: Whenever there is change in the code and the solution is rebuild, perform only the last step i.e., signing the dll.
+         **Note**: Whenever there is change in the code and the solution is rebuilt, perform only the last step i.e., signing the dll.

 - Getting the	Plugin certificate Hash value
   -	Locate the plugin in the Plugins folder, right click on the AttendeeAnalyticsPlugin.dll and select Properties